snakefoot/smallvoid.github.io/article/winnt-services-dhcp.html.md

 ---
 ##### Description:

  DHCP(Dynamic Host Configuration Protocol) is used to store network configuration at a central place (DHCP Server).
-The DHCP client will automatically contact the DHCP server (Port 67) and acquire what network configuration it should use. - Client IP-Address
+The DHCP client will automatically contact the DHCP server (Port 67) and acquire what network configuration it should use:
+- Client IP-Address
 - Gateway IP-Address
 - Primary &amp; Secondary DNS Server IP-Addresses